Reentrancy

 If a finding depends on temporarily stale balances or share prices, also review the related oracle manipulation and flash loan attack patterns because DeFi exploits often chain these assumptions together.
 For privileged pause, upgrade, and emergency-response paths, review access control attacks as well.

-Launched back in April 2016, The DAO was supposed to be a revolutionary, blockchain-powered venture capital fund.
+Launched in April 2016, The DAO was a blockchain-based investment fund governed by token holders.

 • Over $150 million raised in ETH